neogilab/COVID19/README.md

 ## About

-Analyse proteomics and transcriptomics data from cov-19 infected samples using LIMMA pairwise and time series design.
-COVID19 aims to find biomarkers and terms associated with covid-19 infection in human cells.
-Pipeline is adapted for low number of samples.

-## Data specificity
-- paired samples
-- time course experiments
-- 4 conditions(6 comparisons)
+The project aims to identify host cellular response against SARS-CoV2 infection in Huh7 cell lines.
+A time-series integrative proteo-transcriptomics analysis design was employed in the project.
+The Huh7 cells were collected at 24, 48, 72 hours post infection and RNASeq & Proteomics data were generated.
+Also an uninfected sample was included which used as a control.
+There were three replicates in the design.
+Proteomics and transcriptomics data were analysed using R package LIMMA, both for pairwise and time series analysis.

 ## Data input and output
 Inputs :

-- Proteomics : Proteomics raw data is submitted with uniprot accession as row and samples as columns.
+- Proteomics : Proteomics raw data with uniprot accession as rows and samples as columns.
 Annotation file with as columns 1) Uniprot Accession 2) Gene name.

-- Transcriptomics : Transcriptomics count data is submitted with Ensembl ID as row and samples as columns.
+- Transcriptomics : Transcriptomics count data with Ensembl ID as rows and samples as columns.

 Ouputs :
-- PCA, Distribution after norm
+- PCA, Distribution after normalization
-- Proteins / transcripts up or down regulated according to time in infected samples
+- Up or down regulated Proteins / transcripts (time series analysis)
-- Proteins / transcripts up or down regulated in each pairwise comparison
+- Up or down regulated Proteins / transcripts (pair-wise analysis)

 ## Outline
-### Pre-processing Proteomics
+### Pre-processing (Proteomics)
 1) Count missing values / PCA
-2) Normalization ( NormalizerDE, selection based on report)
+2) Normalization
 3) Plotting Distribution / Dimension reduction : PCA 2

-### Pre-processing Transcriptomics
+### Pre-processing (Transcriptomics)
 1) Calculation of Normalization factors
-2) Filtering of low abundannce reads
+2) Filtering of low abundant genes
 3) Voom transformation

 ### Multiple comparisons
-4) LIMMA : 6 comparisons (UNINF/T24 / T48 / T72) paired samples
+4) LIMMA : 6 pair-wise comparisons (UNINF/T24 / T48 / T72)
-5) LIMMA : time serie analysis in infected samples
+5) LIMMA : time serie analysis (T24, T48, T72)

 ### Figures generation
-6) Pvalue heatmap (summary all methods)
+6) Pathway enrichment heatmap (All analysis)
 7) Sankey plot (top 4 pathways)
 8) Scatter plots (top 4 pathways)